GoogleChrome/kino/src/api/http-203/background-fetch.md

 ---
-title: Background Fetch
+title: 'HTML5: Single Video File'
-description: Background Fetch.
-This is a chunked DASH video that should adapt to available bandwidth changes.
+description: 'Pick a suitable video format to make sure your single media file can be played by a vast majority of browsers and players on the web.'
 date: 4th March, 2017
 length: '7:43'
 video-sources: